AustinRhoads/find-a-park-cli/README.md

-# Enter the Woods
+# Enter the Wild

 The Find A Park CLI app is a Ruby gem that beckons you to explore the country's National Parks while doing the activities you love most!
-Users can choose a state and select from an array of activities to see a list of parks that match the user's criteria.
+Users can choose a state, and select from an array of activities to see a list of parks that match the user's criteria.

 ## Installation